skyjoe999/Aura/README.md

 - Shall demonstrate basic understanding of Python coding
 	- Create simple unit conversion program
 		- 3 unit conversions
+			- h to s
 			- C to F
-			- h to s
 			- m to ft
 			- make them reversable (C->F ≈ F->C)
-		- loops repeatedly until user chooses to quit
-			- quit by typing "quit" or "q"
 		- prompt the user for input
-		- prototype flowchart
 	- Need to create detailed requirements for your chosen program
 - Shall demonstrate basic understanding of Raspberry Pi I/O
 	- Configure LED on breadboard
 		- configure pins on the GPIO
-			- pin #26 -> GND
+			- pin #19 -> LED -> GND
 	- Blink LED
 		- choose type of LED
 		- blink forever
-		- blink every 2 seconds
+		- blink every 1 second
 		- 220Ω resistor
 - Shall demonstrate basic understanding of Pygame
+	- Pygame window
+		- size: 600x480
+		- background: black
 	- Add a random rectangle to the center of the game screen
-		- decide on size, color, position
+		- randomized size and position
-		- decide on randomizer component
+		- color: white
 	- Add random ball to the top-left corner of the game screen
-		- decide on size, color, position
+		- randomized radius and position
-		- decide on randomizer component
+		- color: blue
 	- Add text to the top-right of the game screen
-		- decide on size, color, position, font, and text
+		- size: 72pt font
+		- text: "Snowman"
+		- position: top left
-	- Pygame window
+		- color: white
-		- size and color